 Implications for landlords

-Today's rental market presents real opportunities for landlords who build a good relationship with their tenants.
+Today's rental market presents opportunities for landlords who build a good relationship with their tenants.
 Happy tenants are more likely to stay longer.

 Tenants these days are well informed about their rights and have access to tenant action groups for advice and support.
 Therefore, cutting corners or being negligent in maintenance and repairs can prove costly.